AlbatovK/AlbatovK/README.md

 - 🔭 I’m currently working on [Dira](https://github.com/AlbatovK/Dira) android app
 - 🌱 I’m currently learning Kotlin programming language, Android platform and Spring Boot Framework
-- 🔨 I've previously had an experience of building desktop apps with Python and Qt Framework and writing games in C++ with SFML Game Library
+- 🔨 I've previously had an experience of building desktop apps with Python and Qt Framework and writing games in C++ with SFML
 - 🏆 Future goals: Learn Spring Security and start to use Jetpack Compose

 ## Tech stack